GuoTengda1993/apirun/README.md

 >>just make locustfile according to the xls

 >--master
->>Set locust to run in distributed mode with this process as master, use this parameter with --pt
+>>Set locust to run in distributed mode with this process as master, use this parameter with --pt; `Ctrl + Break`, if you want to stop it.

 ## Pending
 * More api test situations